Should you launch an art journal?

 A journal with thick pages – Try Moleskine’s Art Plus Notebook

-Fountain pen and ink – If this is new for you, check out A Primer on Fountain Pens (Art of Manliness)
+Fountain pen and ink – If this is new for you, check out our beginner’s guide on fountain pens.

 - How To: Calligraphy & Hand Lettering for Beginners!
 Tutorial + Tips!
 (AmandaRachLee on YouTube)